 Officially opened to the public in June 1998, more than $10 million had been invested in upgrades, new stables and heritage restoration at the time.
 This included the construction of the stunning 75m x 40m Covered Main Arena, which has subsequently been complemented by a roof over the Support Arena.

 The Centre blends a sense of history and tradition, creating a timeless atmosphere.

 The Equestrian Centre is a unique facility.
-Nine commercial businesses operate within the Centre, as well as up to 135 privately leased stables.
-There are two riding schools, an on-site equine veterinarian, two livery providers and a farrier service.
+Six commercial businesses operate within the Centre, as well as up to 135 privately leased stables.
+There are three riding schools, an on-site equine veterinarian and two livery providers.